kai687/sphinxawesome-theme/docs/index.md

 ## Give feedback

-Is something broken or missing?
+Is something not working or do you miss a feature?
 Create a [GitHub issue](https://github.com/kai687/sphinxawesome-theme/issues/new).